speaud/vanilla-node-http-server/README.md

 * PUT /carts/:cartId/products

 ### Decisions Overview / About
-I did not want to use any packages to complete the first stage of this exercise.
-The initial exercise description was geared towards Node therefore the goal was to only use the Node Standard Library and JavaScript language features.
+The initial exercise description was set up for a Node program therefore this exercise will also use Node.
+To make it a little more fun I wanted to only use the Node Standard Library and JavaScript language features without dependencies (i.e., no `node_modules`).

 ##### Should have/More time?
-* Stand up a DB container mounted to local directory in place of just using memory
+* Stand up a DB container mounted to local directory in place of just using memory (future todo?)
 * Rethink the tuple implementation of product id and quantity, workflow complicated when checking validity of both property values
 * Better error handling/data validation, helper class or something
+* Build out the process to add products to the cart without duplication and quanity accumulation (initial time box hit)